pirelenito/git-x/README.md

 ## Cloning

-It automatically creates a `.gitrepository` file containing the url of all nested repositories, such as:
+It automatically creates a `.gitrepositories` file containing the url of all nested repositories, such as:

 ```
 git@github.com:pirelenito/generator-react-webpack-component.git